-Our extra-curricular programme at Newbridge Prep is designed to extend the children's experience of the world, to give them opportunities to work and play together and to give them skills and interests, some of which may last their whole lives.
+Our extra-curricular programme at Newbridge Preparatory is designed to extend the children's experience of the world, to give them opportunities to work and play together and to give them skills and interests, some of which may last their whole lives.
+Clubs are run by school staff on a voluntary basis, by peripatetic teachers or coaches visiting the school.

-Activities, run by peripatetic specialists, include a wide range of instrumental lessons, dance, French, football, gymnastics, speech and drama, Jo Jingles and tennis.
+Activities, run by peripatetic specialists, include a range of instrumental lessons (cello, violin and flute), football, Squash and tennis.